codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 }
 ```

-There are so many smells in that snippet that made me sick, jokes aside we have to see that we are moving all the validations to the edge of the application, this will only blow up when we make a database call.
+There are so many smells in that snippet that made me sick.
+Jokes aside we have to see that we are moving all the validations to the edge of the application, this will only blow up when we make a database call with invalid parameters.
 This might be a problem for error handling because we want to tell the person that called the API which kind of error is, a database problem would usually be a `5XX`, but in reality, could be a `4XX` since the problem is in the payload that was sent, not in the database.

 ### Fastening the type seatbelt

+There are two types of validations that have to be done in this part:

+- Application validations: It's related to the JSON and checking if all the values are parseable to the proper type.
+- Business validations: See if the data will comply with the business rule like the starting date being before than the ending date.

-Let's start with the dates, you know there are not multiple date format and isn't a problem that we face frequently.
-We have to date fields that are going to throw an exception just when we execute the query, the problem is that is already too late, we don't want them to reach the database.
+Let's start with the dates, there are not multiple date formats and isn't a problem that we face frequently.
+Parsing the `startDate` and `endDate` parameters to `LocalDate` in the `SearchService` will help us to always have a valid date when searching in the database.
+In case an invalid date is sent a `DateTimeException` exception will be thrown, which makes easier to identify that is a problem with the data and not the database.

 ```java
 class SearchService {